Local Prediction Pools: The caliper method for learning local predictive performance

 The third step in creating a local prediction pool is aggregating the predictive distributions of the experts based on their (estimated) local predictive ability.
 In our example, the $\mathcal{DM}$ wants to make predictions at the two points $\mathbf{z} = (0,0)$ and $\mathbf{z} = (2,0)$.
 We compare the performance of the $\mathcal{DM}$ with two reference methods: a pool with equal weights, and the linear prediction pool of \citet{geweke_optimal_2011}.

 At $\mathbf{z} = (0,0)$ both models are equally misspecified, and make almost identical predictions.
 As each expert makes more or less identical predictions, any linear combination of their predictions will also be more or less identical.
 At $\mathbf{z} = (2,0)$ Expert 1, which includes $x_1$, greatly outperforms Expert 2.
 The caliper method captures this, which translates into markedly better predictions for a range of caliper widths.

-A caliper width of $\calwidth = 50$ includes all previous observations and we observe the polarizing behavior of Bayesian posterior probabilities described in \citet{yang_bayesian_2018}.
+If we keep increasing the caliper width we will eventually arrive at an estimate of local predictive ability that is no longer local in any meaningful sense.
+For example, using the data-generating process in this simulation, a caliper width of $\calwidth = 50$ will almost always includes all previous observations.
+When this is the case and both of the experts have the same global predictive ability, we observe the same polarizing behavior as that of Bayesian posterior probabilities described in \citet{yang_bayesian_2018}.
 Since both models are equally misspecified globally over $\mathcal{Z}$, the difference in estimated predictive ability follows a random walk and will not converge to zero.
-As the sample size increases for any given sample, one of the models will therefore completely dominate.
+As the sample size increases for any given sample, one of the models will therefore completely dominate the pool.
 Note that this is only the case for natural scaling.